 When to fly to Manchester?

-The summer months from June to September are the most popular time to fly to Manchester, as this is when weather is most favourable and most festivals and other outdoor events take place.
+The summer months from June to September are the most popular time to take a flight to Manchester, as this is when weather is most favourable and most festivals and other outdoor events take place.

 The Great Manchester Run takes place in May and the city fills with running enthusiasts and their supporters as well as sponsors and camera crews.
-Beware that it is a very busy time and flights as well as accommodation prices are likely to rise so if you’re planning to visit during the event, make sure that you book them well in advance to get the best deals.
+Beware that it is a very busy time and flights to Manchester and accommodation prices are likely to rise so if you’re planning to visit during the event, make sure that you book them well in advance to get the best deals.

-The colder and wetter months of winter are Manchester’s least busy in terms of tourism, which is reflected in cheap flight deals and accommodation prices and availability.
+The colder and wetter months of winter are Manchester’s least busy in terms of tourism, which is reflected in cheap flight to Manchester and accommodation prices and availability.
 Early autumn and late spring are good off peak periods to visit, as the weather is relatively pleasant and peak season crowds have either yet to arrive or have already left.
-This also tends to be the cheapest time to book your flights.
+This also tends to be the time to book cheap flights to Manchester.